247828/BPC-DE2---Projekt/README.md

 MPU6050 (blue line): Represents the angular tilt (in degrees) measured by the gyroscope and accelerometer.

 BME280 (red line): Represents the height (in meters) calculated using atmospheric pressure readings.

+Due to the constantly changing environment, we cannot calculate a stable and accurate height difference, even though we are using the average value of 250 samples.

 <h3>Showing measurments to LCD display</h3>
 In this project, the HD44780 based 16x2 LCD screen is used.
 The first line displays the angle value between -90 and 90 degrees with a graphical representation resembling a spirit level.
 The second line displays the height value between -99.9 and 99.9 m.
 Two functions are created to display the new value - one to display the new angle and one to display the new height.